mTvare6/gamerd/README.md

 # gamerd

-Make your Magic Macos keyboard into a gamer keyboard
+make your mac's magic keyboard into a gamer keyboard

 ## Building